telerik/uwp-docs/controls/raddatagrid/datagrid-propertiesandconfigurations.md

 * **[SelectedItems]({%slug datagrid-propertiesandconfigurations%})**: Gets the currently selected items within this instance.
 The type of items within the collection depends on the current *SelectionUnit* value:
 The data item (row) when the selection unit is *DataGridSelectionUnit.Row*.
 A *DataGridCellInfo* object when the selection unit is *DataGridSelectionUnit.Cell*.
 * **CanUserChooseColumns** (bool) - Gets or sets a value indicating whether the user can choose which columns are visible.
+* **ListenForNestedPropertyChange** (bool) - Allows the DataGrid to listen for changes of the nested properties' values.
+By default it is false.

 Methods: